Rental Assistance Demonstration (RAD)

-The Rental Assistance Demonstration (RAD) was created in order to give public housing authorities (PHAs) a powerful tool to preserve and improve public housing properties and address the $26 billion dollar nationwide backlog of deferred maintenance.
+RAD was created in order to give public housing authorities (PHAs) a powerful tool to preserve and improve public housing properties and address the $26 billion dollar nationwide backlog of deferred maintenance.
 RAD also gives owners of three HUD "legacy" program (Rent Supplement, Rental Assistance Payment, and Section 8 Moderate Rehabilitation) the opportunity to enter into long-term contracts that facilitate the financing of improvements.

 - RAD allows public housing agencies to leverage public and private debt and equity in order to reinvest in the public housing stock.
-This is critical given the 25.6 billion dollar backlog of public housing capital improvements.||4.||RAD maintains the public stewardship of the converted property through clear rules on ongoing ownership and use.
+This is critical given the backlog of public housing capital needs - estimated at over $35 billion.

 - In RAD, units move to a Section 8 platform with a long-term contract that, by law, must be renewed in perpetuity.
 A Use Agreement is also recorded under RAD further enforcing HUDâ€™s long-term interest.
 This ensures that the units remain permanently affordable to low-income households.

 - Residents benefit from a right of return, a prohibition against re-screening, and robust notification and relocation rights.
 Residents continue to pay 30% of their adjusted income towards the rent, maintain the same basic rights as they possess in the public housing program, and gain a new option to request tenant-based assistance if they wish to subsequently move from the property.

 - RAD maintains the ongoing public stewardship of the converted property through clear rules requiring ongoing ownership or control by a public or non-profit entity.

 - RAD is highly cost-effective, relying on shifting existing levels of public housing funds to the Section 8 accounts as properties convert.